-Touchstone $\$ data files may include comments.
+Touchstone® data files may include comments.
 Comment lines are text preceded with the exclamation mark (!).
 A comment may be the only entry on a line or may follow the data on any line.

-Adding Noise Parameters
+Noise Parameters

 Noise parameters may be included in Touchstone® data files.
 However, they may only be included in 2-port network descriptions.
 Noise data follows the G-, H-, S-, Y-, or Z-parameter data for all frequency points.
-Note that the rules for noise parameter data sets are significantly different than the rules for the s-parameter, Z-parameter, etc. data elsewhere in Touchstone® files.
+Note that the rules for noise parameter data sets are significantly different than the rules for the S-parameter, Z-parameter, etc. data elsewhere in Touchstone® files.

-Each line of a noise parameter data set has the following five entries: $\langle x1 \rangle \langle x2 \rangle \langle x3 \rangle \langle x4 \rangle \langle x5 \rangle$
+Each line of a noise parameter data set has the following five entries: $\langle xI \rangle \langle x2 \rangle \langle x3 \rangle \langle x4 \rangle \langle x5 \rangle$ x1

-- x1 Frequency, in the units specified on the option line, or GHz, if no units are specified.
-The first set of noise data must have a frequency less than the highest frequency used for the Sparameter, Z-parameter, etc. data sets earlier in the file. - x2 Minimum noise figure (a magnitude, in dB). - x3 Source reflection coefficient to realize minimum noise figure.
+Frequency, in the units specified on the option line, or GHz, if no units are specified.
+The first set of noise data must have a frequency less than the highest frequency used for the S-parameter, Z-parameter, etc. data sets earlier in the file.

+Minimum noise figure in dB.
+Source reflection coefficient to realize minimum noise figure.
 This is a unitless magnitude, regardless of the units specified on the option line.
-This coefficient is, however, taken with reference to the impedance value specified on the option line.
-If no impedance is listed on the option line, the assumed reference is 50 ohms. - x4 Phase of the reflection coefficient, in degrees. - x5 Effective noise resistance.
+The values used for x3 and x4 form a complex pair, taken with reference to the impedance value specified on the option line.
+If no impedance is listed on the option line, the assumed reference is 50 ohms.
+Phase of the reflection coefficient, in degrees.
+As noted above, this is taken with respect to the reference specified on the option line or, if no impedance is listed, an assumed value of 50 ohms.

+Effective noise resistance.
 A simulator requires this parameter to meet physical requirements.
 If the user-supplied x5 value is less than allowed for this requirement, then a simulator may force this x5 value to the lowest physical limit.
 For version 1.0 files, this is normalized to the impedance specified on the option line, or 50 ohms if no value is given specified.
 No normalization is assumed for version 2.0 files.